 Another end of an era.
 Thank you, Nancy, for all the support you have given to the glass community in the DC area, and all the best to you in your retirement.
 And best of luck to Sharon Moffitt and Rachel Brooks!!

 Ever wanted to learn how to weld?
 Want to impress your friends, your older brother and that cute bartender?
 It’s easier than you think!
 In three evenings you will learn how to lay a bead, and handle all sorts of sharp and dangerous tools.
 You will be able to complete a small project and leave with lots of ideas and know-how for other projects.
 This class will teach you the basics of welding, metal work and design, joining, bending and finishing.
 And you will get dirty!
-Note: Sessions A & C are evening classes.
-Session B is an afternoon class.
+Sessions A,B& C classes are filled!

 As highlighted in Washingtonian Magazine – Our most popular class, this is the fastest way to learn all aspects of warm glass in the shortest amount of time!
 Under the supervision of a professional glass artist you will learn the fundamentals of fusing, slumping and dimensional kiln casting.
 Everything from bowls and plates to sculptural objects… this is the perfect way for a beginner to learn the basics of glass… and you will leave with several very cool items!